wp-plugins/soundcloud-master/readme.txt

 1. Widget With SoundCloud Buttons + SoundCloud Player with Set of Tracks.
 2. Widget With SoundCloud Buttons + SoundCloud Player with Single Track.
+3. Widget With SoundCloud Buttons + SoundCloud with TechGasp BANG!
+Artwork
-3. Widget inside pages and posts.
+4. Widget inside pages and posts.
 Shortcode framework v3 implementation.
 SoundCloud Player with Set of Tracks.
-4. Widget inside pages and posts.
+5. Widget inside pages and posts.
 Shortcode framework v3 implementations.
 SoundCloud Player with Single Track.

 == Changelog ==

+= 4.3.5 =
+* TechGasp Plugin Framework v3 Improvements and Upgrades
+* New Universal Shortcode Options:
+* Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page and post
+* Option to Automatically only show the shortcode in Posts, not Pages
+* Option to Automatically show the shortcode After the Title or After the Content
+* New Advanced Responsive Widget setting, TechGasp BANG!
+Artwork.
+Awesome Cover Artwork Display
+* Code clean up and speed up
+* Fixed a couple of warnings

 = 4.3 =
 * New TechGasp Plugin Framework